Troutnut.com Fly Fishing for Trout Home

 Egg-Laying Behavior

-Stonefly adults are usually only important when laying their eggs after mating.
+Stonefly adults are usually most important when laying their eggs after mating; particularly the larger species.
 Some drop their eggs from above the water but many either flutter along the surface or land on the water and create a commotion capable of drawing savage strikes from large trout during midday.
-They are one reason for the success of the Stimulator dry fly in large sizes.
+This behavior together with the broken surface of the water are reasons for the historic success of bushy, hair winged Sofa Pillow/Stimulator styles of dry flies.

-Stoneflies may fall spent (Spent: The wing position of many aquatic insects when they fall on the water after mating.
+Stoneflies often fall spent (Spent: The wing position of many aquatic insects when they fall on the water after mating.
 The wings of both sides lay flat on the water.
-The word may be used to describe insects with their wings in that position, as well as the position itself.) after ovipositing.
+The word may be used to describe insects with their wings in that position, as well as the position itself.) after ovipositing and can gather in eddies or slack water in surprising numbers.
+Anglers will do well to to look for this, particularly early on Summer mornings.
+Be prepared with less bushy and flush floating flies to take advantage.

 Juvenile Biology

-If stonefly nymphs were mayflies, they would all be classified as "clingers."
+Stonefly nymphs are adept "clinger/crawlers."
 They have double claws on their tarsi (

 The tarsus of this Isonychia bicolor mayfly spinner is highlighted in red.